THE TAG BLOG

-I started reading about the experiences of other online sellers and the risks that come with the anonymity of the internet.
+I started reading about other online sellers' experiences and the risks that come with the anonymity of the internet.
 Worse was the all too often repeated scenario where the selling platform had sided with the buyer leaving the seller out of pocket.
 What options did we all have to combat the rising trend of wear and return fraud or wardrobing?

-The simple truth was I couldn’t find an anti-return fraud solution.
+The simple truth was that I couldn’t find an anti-return fraud solution

 So, I developed an anti-wear and return security tag accessible for all sellers - the 360 ID Tag.
-By working with two businesses, who are global leaders in their respective fields of detection technologies and specialty textiles, we were able to perfect my return fraud prevention tag concept return fraud prevention tag concept and bring it to life.
+By working with two businesses, global leaders in their respective fields of detection technologies, and specialty textiles, we could perfect my return fraud prevention concept and bring it to life.

-We believe that all sellers, from those operating out of their basements to well-established organizations and all those in-between, should have access to a fair-trading environment which has seemingly become muddied in the anonymity of the internet.
-Selling online has become a way of life for so many and it shouldn’t be tainted by buyers who are taking advantage of generous return policies, opening cases or chargebacks without just cause or feeling entitled to wear and return clothing, shoes and accessories.
+We believe all sellers, from those operating out of their basements to well-established organizations and all those in-between, should have access to a fair trading environment, which has seemingly become muddied in the anonymity of the internet.
+Selling online has become a way of life for so many.
+It shouldn't be tainted by buyers who are taking advantage of generous return policies, opening cases, or chargebacks without cause or feel entitled to wear and return clothing, shoes, and accessories.